Hankerman1998/VacuumPumpIdentification/README.md

 4) a test file with a pumpdown curve from a real pump

 Just copy the files to some folder, direct MATLAB overthere and run the main identification script.
-The program requires and optimization toolbox.
+The program requires an optimization toolbox.